 She believes decolonising work and climate justice is imperative to real climate action and is learning how to advance justice in her personal and professional life.

-In her spare time, she enjoys video-calling her four-year old niece as well as reading, cooking and writing (often attempting to combine all three).
+In her spare time, she enjoys video-calling her six-year old niece as well as reading, cooking and writing (often attempting to combine all three).

 (Pronunciation: Sway-tha)

-Swetha has an Economics degree from the University of Leeds and is currently working towards her Master’s degree in Environment and Development from the University of Edinburgh.
-She volunteers as a Sustainability Consultant for student-led consultancy Six Degrees and also writes for sustainable fashion magazine Contemporary Fashion.
+Swetha has an Economics degree from the University of Leeds and a Master’s degree in Environment and Development from the University of Edinburgh.

 Outside of work, Swetha loves getting outdoors and exploring, travelling, cooking up new recipes and practicing yoga.